MahsaBakhtiari/Project-1/README.md

 ![3.4.18](https://github.com/Daniel-Wallach/Project-1/blob/main/3.4/visualisation/Tax_Revenue2.png)

-Most states experienced a positive change in tax revenue from pre-pandemic to pandemic, but Alaska, North Dakota, and Wyoming showed a slight decrease of less than 0.3.
+Most states experienced a positive change in tax revenue from pre-pandemic to the pandemic, but Alaska, North Dakota, and Wyoming showed a slight decrease of less than 0.3.

 ---